argousiere/argousiere/README.md

 <p>
   💻 a Front-end developer based in the hip city of Lille, France 🇫🇷 near the Belgian border 🍺.<br />
   🏝️ originally from sunny Philippines 🇵🇭 and moved to France in 2015.<br />
-  🧑‍🎓 pursuing a <a href="https://mastertcloc.unistra.fr/">Master's in Technical Communication and Localization</a> from the University of Strasbourg, class of 2023.<br />
   🏫 a graduate of Computer Science from <a href="https://dcs.upd.edu.ph/">the University of the Philippines</a><br />
   ✨ a huge fan of clean code and well-written documentation<br />
   🖼️ a digital artist